By: Asal Taheri

 Donald Trump’s victory in the U.S. election has revitalized the cryptocurrency market, rekindling investor’s interest; however, will this renewed boom in the market be sustainable during Trump’s second presidential term?

 Trump’s victory has a taste of revenge, not only for himself but also for cryptocurrency supporters and the digital assets in which they have invested.
 On the night of the U.S. elections, following Trump’s success, the price of Bitcoin, the king of cryptocurrencies, rose by 10 percent.
-As Republicans moved closer to controlling Congress, Bitcoin reached a record high of $99,261 on November 21, reflecting a 45% increase since mid-October when it was around $64,023.
+As Republicans moved closer to controlling Congress, Bitcoin reached a record high of $106,000 on December 26, reflecting a significant increase since mid-October when it was around $64,023.

 This event reflects a remarkable recovery in cryptocurrency prices compared to their sharp decline in 2022 and 2023.
 These two turbulent years significantly reduced cryptocurrency prices compared to their peak value in 2021, when the crypto craze was at its height.
 At that time, the Federal Reserve rapidly raised interest rates and curtailed the speculative frenzy that had engulfed the markets following the COVID-19 pandemic.
 Mismanagement and fraud led to the collapse of several cryptocurrency companies that once seemed reputable (especially FTX, one of the largest cryptocurrency exchanges), calling the entire credibility of the cryptocurrency market into question.
 Meanwhile, financial regulators, who were skeptical about the profitability of cryptocurrency, opposed digital currencies.